Point of Connection Rules for PV Systems (NEC 705.12)

 Critical Safety Components for Any Point of Connection PV System

-Regardless of the connection method, several safety systems are mandatory for any grid-tied PV installation.
+Regardless of the connection method, several safety systems are required or referenced by the NEC for grid-tied PV installations.
 These systems work together to protect personnel and equipment.

 PV System Disconnecting Means and Overcurrent Protection